sabotrax/monisrahmen/README.md

 # monisrahmen

-A smart frame you can send emails to.
+A digital picture frame you can send emails to.

 ## Description